DuyDucNguyen/Fenics_comp_modeshape_disk/README.md

 ### Install Fenics
-If you are using Linux, you can intall Fenics following this [guidelines](https://fenicsproject.org/download/).
+If you are using Linux, you can intall Fenics following this [guidelines](https://fenicsproject.org/download/). <br>

-If you are using Window, you can install [Docker Desktop](https://www.docker.com/products/docker-desktop) and download or make your own Fenics image following this [guidelines](https://fenics.readthedocs.io/projects/containers/en/latest/).
+If you are using Window, you can install [Docker Desktop](https://www.docker.com/products/docker-desktop) and download or make your own Fenics image following this [guidelines](https://fenics.readthedocs.io/projects/containers/en/latest/). <br>

-If you are using Window 10, you can install Window Linux Subsystem (WLS) and install Fenics to WLS as in Linux.
+If you are using Window 10, you can install Window Linux Subsystem (WLS) and install Fenics to WLS as in Linux. <br>